 - Add sauces or gravies to food to make them more moist.

 - Avoid antihistamines which can dry the area further.

 - Salivary substitutes or artificial saliva preparations may relieve discomfort by temporarily wetting the mouth and replacing some of the constituents of saliva.

-- Oral pilocarpine (Salagen) is the only medication approved by the FDA to stimulate saliva secretion from the remaining salivary glands.
-It is not appropriate for everyone with dry mouth, and it can only be obtained with a prescription from your doctor.
+- Oral pilocarpine (Salagen) is a medication approved by the FDA to stimulate saliva secretion from the remaining salivary glands.
+It is not appropriate for everyone with dry mouth, and it can only be obtained with a prescription from your provider.

 - Biotene® products (mouthwash, toothpaste and chewing gum that have the pH of saliva) are available without a prescription and can be effective for treating dry mouth.